-swap contracts
+Interest swap contracts

-oup has entered into two interest swap agreements rate with DNB, the first one in November 2011 second one in January 2012.
-Each agreement is minal fixed value of MNOK 500, with a fixed rate % for the first one and 3.29% for the second one, entire 10 year duration.
-Market values have been determine the fair value of the swap agreements December.
-As at 31 December 2013, a total sed loss of MNOK 23.4 was included in equity.
+The group has entered into two interest swap agreements of fixed rate with DNB, the first one in November 2011 and the second one in January 2012.
+Each agreement is of a nominal fixed value of MNOK 500, with a fixed rate of 3.55% for the first one and 3.29% for the second one, for the entire 10 year duration.
+Market values have been used to determine the fair value of the swap agreements at 31 December.
+As at 31 December 2013, a total unrealised loss of MNOK 23.4 was included in equity.